 Visit the Sea Kayak Australia website for specific tour times and to book.

 Sea Kayak Australia was established in 1994 and is based in Melbourne.
-Sea Kayak Australia undertakes kayak tours, kayak courses, kayak hire and outdoor education for secondary schools around Victoria.
+Sea Kayak Australia undertakes sea kayak tours, sea kayak courses, kayak hire and outdoor education for secondary schools around Victoria.

 Sea kayaking is unique, adventurous and environmentally interactive.
 You get to see dolphins, seals and eagles at close quarters in a tranquil setting.
 It is a great way to see the countryside and experience something new.

-Kayak hire is located close to the Yarra River in Abbotsford (Melbourne).
+Kayak hire Melbourne is located close to the Yarra River in Abbotsford.
 Kayak hire is available all year round.
 You can paddle into the city from the hire location or take a leisurely paddle for a few hours.

-All kayak tours include kayaking gear, sea kayak guide, historical commentary, drinks and gourmet lunch.
+All sea kayak tours include kayaking gear, sea kayak guide, historical commentary, drinks and gourmet lunch.

 Outdoor Education for schools is also another service Sea Kayak Australia provide.
-They specialise in expeditions located at Gippsland Lakes and Nooramunga Nature Reserve.
+SKA specializes in sea kayaking expeditions located at Gippsland Lakes and Nooramunga Nature Reserve.